HussainAther/philosophy/neuro/comptheory.md

 a way that we need to understand the cognitive science as software when we don't understand the limitations of such a metaphor.
 Any theory of anatomical connection we demonstrate in vertebrate nervous systems may give us a basic description of what happens at each stage, but don't tell us how a given input relates to a certain output.
-Instead, they obfuscate the description of the brain by using unneccessary comparisons to explain phenomena that are better off explained by describing the phenomena directly and precisely.
+Instead, they obfuscate the description of the brain by using unnecessary comparisons to explain phenomena that are better off explained by describing the phenomena directly and precisely.

 An output of a computer depends on its program, input, and functional stages that lead to the output.